erikaseascope/NeuroForge-BCI/CONTRIBUTING.md

 # Contributing to NeuroForge

-Thank you for wanting to help build the future of BCI!
+Thanks for your interest!

-1. Fork the repo
+1. Fork the repo (if you're external)
-2. Create a feature branch (`git checkout -b feature/amazing-thing`)
+2. Create a branch for your change
-3. Make your changes
+3. Make your edits
-4. Ensure all tests pass
-5. Submit a PR

-**All contributors must agree to the Safety Covenant** (see SECURITY.md).
+4. Open a pull request

+All contributions must respect the strict safety rules in SECURITY.md.